 The Land Registry fee to register the change of ownership.
 Land Registry fees are £40.00 up to £80,000.00, £80.00 up to £100,000.00, £190.00 up to £200,000.00, then £270.00 up to

 £500,000.00, and so on.
 These fees are however halved, if (like us) your solicitor can submit the application through the Land Registry's on-line system, rather than by post.
 In practice,

-the full Land Registry fee will still apply.
+bought it, which includes new-builds and Right to Buy, the full Land Registry fee will still apply.